One side of the 82 pages that make up

 A photo from the scrapbook shows a sign

-with a list of former PLI employees that were
+with a list of former PLI employees who were

 being sought by the reunion committee.